• Skip to primary navigation

 Ingredient Substitutions

-• Whole Milk—the whole milk I use is 3.25% milk fat.
-If you use milk lower in fat, your muffins may turn out drier than using whole milk.
+• Whole Milk—I use 3.25% whole milk.
+If you use milk lower in fat, your muffins may turn out drier.
 That being said, any milk you like or have on hand should work.

-• Vanilla—2 teaspoons of almond extract is a delicious swap for the 1 tablespoon of vanilla extract.
+• Vanilla—Two teaspoons of almond extract is a delicious swap for the 1 tablespoon of vanilla extract.

 Use the JUMP TO RECIPE button at the top of this post, or scroll to the bottom of the post, to see the PRINTABLE recipe card with ingredient measurements and complete instructions.